Behind the Beautiful Forevers - Meera Syal stars

 Preview by Lizzie Guilfoyle

-THE NATIONAL Theatre’s Travelex £15 Tickets Season continues with David Hare’s Behind the Beautiful Forevers, which opens in the Olivier Theatre on November 18, 2014 (previews from November 10) before continuing in repertoire.
+Previously Posted: The National Theatre’s Travelex £15 Tickets Season continues with David Hare’s Behind the Beautiful Forevers, which opens in the Olivier Theatre on November 18, 2014 (previews from November 10) before continuing in repertoire.

 Based on the book by Katherine Boo, Behind the Beautiful Forevers will be directed by Rufus Norris and the cast will include Meera Syal.